Design News | Trend Watch: Automation & Control

 The Moog Animatics servo system was programmed to calculate the traverse speed by electronically gearing the spool encoder to the traverse axis.
 The system also calculated the slew (traverse) rate by entering the wire diameter into a custom algorithm written by Industrial Automation & Motion.
 The Moog Animatics integrated SmartMotor then automatically determined slew width, calculated an appropriate method for building the requested taper, and wound the same tapered roll consistently to an appropriate diameter.

-Douglas Parentice is general manager with Moog Animatics.
+Douglas Parentice is General Manager of Moog Animatics.

 Watch the SmartMotor™ in action